falcosecurity/test-infra/driverkit/README.md

 - `TARGET_KERNEL`: a specific Linux kernel release and kernel version, separated by underscore ('_').
 Specifying it will override `TARGET_KERNEL_RELEASE` and `TARGET_KERNEL_VERSION`.

 Notice all the filters are optional (except for `generate` where they are mandatory).

-##### Available generate-specific variables

-These are the available used as environment variables:

-- all of the above filter variables
-- `TARGET_KERNEL_DEFCONFIG`: a path to a file that contains the base64 encoded defconfig for the kernel.
-Optional.
-- `TARGET_HEADERS`: a list of headers for the current kernel.
-Optional.

 ##### Examples